 Cluster B contains eight production wells and six non-productive wells (Figure 6).
-Four of the cluster B production wells are ones that have been the dominant producers from the shallow reservoir since 1997.
+Four of the cluster B production wells have been the dominant producers from the shallow reservoir since 1997.
 The other four are wells that produced at various times 1992-2018, though predominantly in the earlier years of field operation (based on Nevada Division of Minerals, publicly available data).
-Nine of the fourteen cluster B wells lie within the step-over in the Brady fault zone, five lie to the south, and one is located to the west-southwest of the stepover.
+Nine of the fourteen cluster B wells lie within the step-over in the Brady fault zone, four lie to the south, and one is located to the west-southwest of the stepover.
 Cluster B is most strongly associated with high values for S2 (Figure 4, 5A, 5D, 5E) and low values for S1, S3, and S4.
 Figures 5A, 5D, 5E show that dilation, faults, normal, coulomb, faultdense, and faultintdense variables plot in the vicinity of, or in the same quadrant as the cluster B wells.
 The H-matrix (Figure 3) indicates that dilation, faults, and faultdense are cluster B variables.
 The step-over in the Brady fault zone probably accounts for the high dilation, faults, normal, coulomb faultdense, and faultintdense values for cluster B wells, since these variables are expected to be high in the step-over, where there are the most fault strands and where stress and strain affects as a result of modeled slip are focused (Siler et al., 2018).